 The 7th is home to a nice balance of tourist-friendly hotels and stunning residential buildings that give it charm.
 It’s also the location of the richest neighborhood in Paris.

-- Things to Do in the 7th: After seeing the Eiffel Tower, don’t miss a visit to the stunning Musée Rodin to see artwork by the famous French sculpture Auguste Rodin.
+Things to Do in the 7th: After seeing the Eiffel Tower, don’t miss a visit to the stunning Musée Rodin to see artwork by the famous French sculptor Auguste Rodin.
 The renowned Musée d’Orsay is also worth a visit, but arrive early to avoid the lines.

 Want to stay in the same neighborhood as the President of France?
 Then head to the 8th arrondissement, where President Macron resides in the elegant Élysée Palace.
 The 8th is commonly known for the Avenue des Champs-Élysées and the beautiful monument: Arc de Triomphe.
 Shops along the Avenue Montaigne draw tourists from all over the world.
 It’s also where you can find the lovely La Madeleine church.